 It is important to distinguish tests of liver damage (like enzymes) versus tests of liver function (like bile acids).
 The enzymes ALT and AST are normally held inside liver cells; when their presence is detected free in the bloodstream, this is an indicator of liver cell death.
 A liver can have damage without any decrease in its overall function.

 A liver function test is different.
 In a liver function test, the liver is actually asked to do something (generally process a biochemical in a detectable way).
-In this way, we can see if the liver is actually in need of support and whether or not we have a good chance of getting a diagnosis through a biopsy.
+In this way, we can see if the liver is actually in need of support and whether or not we have a good chance of getting a diagnosis through tissue sampling.
 Tissue sampling such as biopsy or needle aspirate is crucial to the diagnosis of liver disease.
 Without a tissue sample, all we can tell is whether or not the liver is in failure and specific therapy for a specific type of liver disease is not possible (though general support of the failing liver may still be possible.)

 A typical sequence in the diagnosis of this condition would be: